 Read for: Requested Review

-I received a complimentary copy of Piraroo from the author.
-The above is my honest review.
+I received a copy of Aversion and the Mentalist series from the author.
+The above is my honest opinion.

 You can get your own copy of Aversion & the rest of the Mentalist series in print or digital formats from Amazon or Barnes & Noble (hint: Aversion is currently free for kindle and nook download at the time of this post).

 So try it out and maybe get the whole series.
 I know I will be continuing to read it so look of those reviews in the future!